soundxyz/graphql-react/.changeset/quiet-rice-decide.md

 '@soundxyz/graphql-react-ws': major
 ---

-Better websocket effects onData + onComplete, no onCompleted renamed to onData
+Better websocket effects onData + onComplete

+- Rename onCompleted to onData
+- Add onComplete, when a subscription completes or is stopped